jenpennen/git-basics/README.md

 ## What's This All About?

 This repo exists solely for the purpose of me mastering Git like a pro.
 Or at least trying to.
-You'll witness thrilling commit messages like:

-- fix: actually fix the thing this time
-- feat: add some stuff, not sure what it does yet
-- bug: there's definitely a bug, but good luck finding it
-- WIP: pls ignore

 ## Features (Kinda)